gardener/documentation/website/documentation/tutorials/oidc-login/_index.md

 This change of the `Shoot` manifest triggers a reconciliation.
 Once the reconciliation is finished, your OIDC configuration is applied.
 It **doesn't** invalidate other certificate-based authentication methods.
 Wait for Gardener to reconcile the change.
 It can take up to 5 minutes.

-## Authorize an authenticated user
+## Authorize an Authenticated User

 In Auth0, you created a user with a verified email address, `test@test.com` in our example.
-For simplicity, we authorize a single user identified by this email address with cluster role `view`:
+For simplicity, we authorize a single user identified by this email address with the cluster role `view`:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1